genkiinstruments/genki-wave/cpp/README.md

 # Known issues

-* There is currently no Linux backend for [juce_bluetooth](https://github.com/genkiinstruments/juce_bluetooth), so the project will only build on Windows 10 and macOS.
 * On Windows, the program might not work correctly if the Bluetooth adapter is disabled on program startup.
-*